basharast/RetrixGold/README.md

 - Sell this app or any of it's components, it should be free

-- Not to be part of any comercial action
+- Not to be part of any commercial action

 - No tracking or analytics should be added, The project built with privacy respect